What are sitemaps?

-What are sitemaps?
-Quite simply put, a sitemap is a list of pages on your website.
-It is what it sounds like, a map of pages to your website.
-It shows the pages that are on your website.
-It tells search engines about the organization of your site content, making it easier for them to find.
+Quite simply put, a sitemap is a list of the pages that make up your website.
+Essentially, it is what it sounds like: a map of pages to your website.
+It shows the pages that are on your website, telling search engines about the organization of your site content and making it easier for them to find.

-Who, When and Where do you need to send your sitemap link to?
-Whelp, we created our sitemap but we aren’t done, we also need to submit it to Google through Google Search Console.
+Okay, we created our sitemap but we have more to do.
+You also need to submit it to Google through the Google Search Console.

-You will need to create a login for your google, or just Login is you have a Gmail or google account already.
+You will need to create a login for your Google, or simply login if you have a Gmail or Google account already.

 - Next, point your web browser to google.com/webmasters/tools/home